What Profit Percentage Is Good? (For Service-Based Businesses)

 How Bennett Financials Helps You Define and Achieve the Right Profit Percentage

 Bennett Financials serves as a strategic finance partner for U.S. service businesses between $1M and $20M in revenue.
-We combine Fractional CFO leadership with advanced tax planning to help you increase profit margins systematically.
+We combine Fractional CFO leadership with advanced tax planning to help you increase profit margins systematically, with engagement structures outlined in our CFO and tax services pricing.

 Our approach includes four core steps: